Leucadendron strobilinum

 Name derivation: Leucadendron – leukos: (Greek) – white and dendron (Greek) – tree.
 This colour does not apply to this plant.
 Strobilinum – Like a cone (Greek) referring to the cones, which resemble pinecones.

-Conservation: National Status: (Vulnerable).
-Assessed: 2019 (A.G.
+Conservation: National Status: (Near Threatened D2).
+Assessed: 2020/07/22 (A.G.
 Rebelo, H. Mtshali & L. von Staden).
 It only occurs naturally in about 8 locations within 154 square km.
 One of these (all photos below) is on Table Mountain.
 Problems include invasion by alien pine trees and poor fire management.

 Tree

 This Tree may reach 3m high but is often a robust shrub (photo 145).
-Branches occur near the base.
-The Stems have flattish ring-like structures marking scars left by previous leaves (photo 138).
-Below this, white raised Lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment) are visible (photo 138).
+Branches with spars hairs occur near the base.
+Bark is purplish The Stems have flattish ring-like structures marking scars left by previous leaves (photo 138).
+Below the rings, white raised Lenticels (usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment) are visible (photo 138).
 Sparse Hairs may be present.

 Leaves

-The dark green Leaves are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets), alternatively arranged, leathery and elliptic (photo 139) and are up to 8 x 2,3cm (slightly smaller in male plants).
-Away from the base, the initially hairy Margins become hairless as they mature.
-Here the soft leaves become leathery.
-The Apex is broadly tapering to rounded and a soft recurved Bristle occurs at the reddish apex that turns backwards and ends in a point (photo 136).
-The Base tapers and lacks a Petiole (leaf stalk – photo 139).
+The light to dark green Leaves are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets), alternatively arranged, leathery and elliptic (photo 139).
+They are up to 8 x 2,4cm (slightly smaller in male plants).
+Away from the base, the smooth, initially hairy Margins are curved backwards and become hairless as they mature.
+Here the initially soft leaves become leathery.
+The Apex is very broadly tapering to rounded and a soft recurved reddish Bristle occurs at the reddish apex.
+This turns backwards and ends in a point (photo 136).
+The Base tapers when young and lacks a Petiole (leaf stalk – photo 139).
 Neither the relatively few leaves nor the larger Involucel (one or more whorls of bracts situated below and close to a flower) hide the inflorescence.
-The latter are larger and more distinctive than the leaves and may be cream-coloured or white.
+They may be larger and more distinctive than the leaves and are cream-coloured or white.

 Flowers